sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 After 30 - 60 seconds, slide the leg back down and move to the left side.

+---

-If you enjoyed this sequence, be sure to check out my other yoga blogs at [The Writing Desk](https://www.sheilaanne.com/writing-desk/).
+If you enjoyed this sequence, be sure to check out [my other yoga blogs](/tags/yoga/)!